- Learn More

 - Sustainable Energy Engineering

 - HIRE OUR STUDENTS ↗

-Once you complete the job-seeking Canvas course, you will be “released to seek” which means you have access to SIAT Co-op job postings in myExperience.
+Once you complete the mandatory steps in preparing for a seeking term, you will be “released to seek” which means you have access to SIAT Co-op job postings in myExperience.

 You must register in at least one academic course while seeking, but we strongly encourage full-time studies to qualify for positions that may require full-time status (e.g. positions funded by grants or international positions for work visa applications).